 This is the big problem with not preparing or not preparing early enough, if things don’t go as planned, you keep wondering, “what if?”

 Now, I don’t know if you prepared or not, but let’s say you prepared like crazy, you used the Look Over My Shoulder® program to do some simulated practice sessions, and you did everything possible to get good at cases and you still got dinged.

-Then my conclusion, and you probably don't want to hear this, is that perhaps consulting is not a good fit for you.
-I did an entire video on this topic and wrote an entire blog post on it as well.
-I'll point you to those for additional information.
+Then my conclusion, and you probably don’t want to hear this, is that perhaps consulting is not a good fit for you.
+I wrote an entire blog post on this here.

 And to the extent that consulting isn’t a good fit, I would encourage you not to feel too disappointed about it.